nramenta/flow/README.md

     {{ @form.text_input }}

-Imported macros are inherited by extending templates using the same alias and at the same time override other imported macros with the same alias and name in parent templates.
+Imported macros are inherited by extending templates and at the same time overrides other imported macros with the same alias and name pair in parent templates.

 ### Decorating macros